balena-io/balena-cli/doc/cli.markdown

 2. A given `config.json` file specified with the `--config` option.
 3. User input through interactive prompts (text menus).

-The --device-type option may be used to override the application's default device type, in case of an application with mixed device types.
+The --device-type option may be used to override the fleet's default device type, in case of a fleet with mixed device types.

 The --system-connection (-c) option can be used to inject NetworkManager connection profiles for additional network interfaces, such as cellular/GSM or additional